 Regardless of the eventual fate of the TRUST Act, Illinois’s role in the coming battles over immigration remains to be seen.
 As the Trump administration barrels into uncharted territory, Illinois, along with a “host of liberal states,” will be forced to reckon with the question of how a local government dissents.
 Whatever the answer, their resistance will have serious ramifications, for their residents and for the country at large.

-The image featured in this article is taken courtesy of the Brighton Park Neighborhood Council.
+The images featured in this article are courtesy of the Brighton Park Neighborhood Council.

 Jacob Toner Gosselin